We're growing a robust development and clinical program.

 Most current influenza vaccines demonstrate suboptimal effectiveness against influenza and are produced using live viruses and lengthy adaptation processes that can induce mutations, particularly when grown in eggs.
 The production process for inactivated split vaccines carries the risk of compromising the integrity of influenza proteins, creating challenges in achieving optimal vaccine immunogenicity and efficacy against influenza viruses.

-What is Pandemic Influenza?
+What is pandemic influenza?

 An influenza pandemic is an epidemic of an influenza virus that spreads on a worldwide scale and infects a large proportion of the world population.
-In contrast to regular seasonal epidemics of influenza, these pandemics occur irregularly – there have been about 9 influenza pandemics during the last 300 years.
+In contrast to regular seasonal epidemics of influenza, these pandemics occur irregularly – there have been about nine influenza pandemics during the last 300 years.
 The most infamous case of pandemic flu was the 1918 Spanish Flu.

-The most common cause of acute gastroenteritis in infants and children
+The most common cause of acute gastroenteritis in infants and children.

-What is Rotavirus?
+What is rotavirus?

 In partnership with Mitsubishi Tanabe Pharma Corporation, Medicago is developing a rotavirus-like particle vaccine candidate that is currently in Phase 1 studies.